iemanuilov/dirichletie/README.md

 - 👋 Hi, I’m Ivo.
-I'm an IP lawyer and developer.
+I'm an IP lawyer and a computer engineer.
 - 👀 I'm interested in patents, open source, computer science and AI
 - 🌱 Currently learning about open source licensing of AI
 - 💞️ Looking to collaborate on open source projects in the field of open source AI